ibm-cloud-docs/pattern-network-vrf-only/networking-design.md

 Enterprise connectivity considerations include:

--   **Bandwidth requirements:** There are a variety of bandwidth options available in [Direct Link](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
+-   **Bandwidth requirements:** There are a variety of bandwidth options available in [{{site.data.keyword.BluDirectLink}}](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
 Direct Link Dedicated offers higher bandwidth potential.
--   **Security needs:** If isolation is needed, Direct Link Dedicated provides the highest isolation for sensitive data.
+-   **Security needs:** If isolation is needed, {{site.data.keyword.dl_short}} Dedicated provides the highest isolation for sensitive data.
 -   **Location and existing infrastructure:** Dedicated requires colocation or dedicated circuits.
 [Provider location](/docs/dl?topic=dl-locations#connect-locations) will also need to be considered.
 -   **Cost:** Direct Link Connect is generally more cost effective, especially for lower bandwidth needs.
 -   **Deployment time:** Direct Link Connect can be deployed faster due to pre-established connections.

-**To avoid IP address conflicts for classic connections to a direct link, avoid IP address ranges in the 10.0.0.0/14, 10.200.0.0/14, 10.198.0.0/15, and 10.254.0.0/16 blocks for on-prem networks.
+**To avoid IP address conflicts for classic connections to a {{site.data.keyword.dl_short}}, avoid IP address ranges in the 10.0.0.0/14, 10.200.0.0/14, 10.198.0.0/15, and 10.254.0.0/16 blocks for on-prem networks.
 On-prem routes that overlap are dropped.**

 ### Direct Link Dedicated
-{: #direc-link-dedicated}
+{: #direct-link-dedicated}

-Direct Link Dedicated is ideal for:
+{{site.data.keyword.dl_short}} Dedicated is ideal for:

 -   Organizations with colocation facilities near IBM Cloud PoPs or data centers.
 -   Network service providers delivering circuits to customers or other data centers.
 -   Highly sensitive data or mission-critical applications requiring maximum security and performance.
 -   Organizations that need fine-grained control over routing and traffic management.
 Direct link dedicated is ideal for moderate bandwidth needs, multi-cloud or hybrid cloud solution strategies.

-Direct Link Dedicated use cases include:
+{{site.data.keyword.dl_short}} Dedicated use cases include:

 -   Banking and finance: Transferring sensitive financial data or running critical trading applications with maximum security and performance.
 -   Healthcare: Managing protected health information (PHI) with strict compliance requirements.